markomlikota/markomlikota.github.io/index.markdown

-I'm an Economics Ph.D. student at the University of Pennsylvania and an incoming assistant professor at the Geneva Graduate Institute (IHEID).
+I'm an Economics Ph.D. student at the University of Pennsylvania and incoming assistant professor at the Geneva Graduate Institute (IHEID).

 My research interests are in time series econometrics and empirical macroeconomics.
 In particular, I'm interested in the relation between economic dynamics and networks (think of prices across industries linked by supply chain relationships, or economic activity across countries linked via trade and capital flows).